odanoburu/FreeLing-User-Manual/installation.md

 1. Install development tools

     You'll need to install the C++ compiler and other developer tools:
     `sudo apt-get install build-essential automake autoconf`

     In Debian, use the same command as root, without `sudo`.
 In other distributions, check the distribution package manager to install a working C++ compiler and autotools.

-2. Install packaged requirements
+*  Install packaged requirements

     All required libraries are standard packages in all Linux distributions.
 Just open your favorite software package manager and install them.

     Package names may vary slightly in different distributions.
-See section [Requirements]{#orientative-package-names} for some hints on possible package names.
+See section [Requirements](#orientative-package-names) for some hints on possible package names.

     As an example, commands to install the packages from command line in Ubuntu and Debian are provided, though you can do the same using synaptic, or aptitude.
 If you have another distribution, use your package manager to locate and install the appropriate library packages.

     Both in Debian and in Ubuntu you need to do:
     `sudo apt-get install libboost-regex-dev libicu-dev zlib1g-dev`
     `sudo apt-get install libboost-system-dev libboost-program-options-dev`

 *   Download and Install FreeLing

     Download source package `freeling-4.0.tar.gz` from FreeLing webpage download section, and then execute:

-    `tar xzvf freeling-4.0.tar.gz
+    `tar xzvf freeling-4.0.tar.gz`
-     cd freeling-4.0
+    `cd freeling-4.0`
-     ./configure
+    `./configure`
-     make
+    `make`
-     sudo make install`
+    `sudo make install`

     FreeLing library is entirely contained in the file `libfreeling.so` installed in `/usr/local/lib` by default.